Students playtest an autobiographical game about living with a disability.

 Games are an influential form of art.
 Game Design blends creativity, technology and personal expression.

 Curious, insightful, emotional, political… games are a growing and global phenomenon.
 Art practice is a process of communication that promotes introspection, encourages innovation and gives rise to change.
 Together, these two disciplines help shape the future of our increasingly digital and connected world.

-The Games: Art + Design BA is a highly collaborative and uniquely interdisciplinary degree, designed to give students a strong foundation in both Art and Technology.
+The Art & Design: Games & Playable Media BA is a highly collaborative and uniquely interdisciplinary degree, designed to give students a strong foundation in both Art and Technology.
 It offers them the tools to find their own voice, the space to explore new ideas, and the skills to bring their creative visions to life.
 Read more about our curriculum, outstanding faculty and students, our activities across campus - and beyond!

 Year One: Foundations

 Students begin the program by being introduced to a variety of game design methodologies.
 Grounded in the idea that games produce valuable meaning through their mechanics, this year also includes introductory fine art and programming courses.
 Students learn about how games work as systems, how to critique existing games from that perspective, as well as how to design new experiences from scratch.

 As students move through their second year and declare the major, they explore the history of games design and visual culture and continue studies in fine art.
 They learn now to create a digital game of their own, working across Art and Engineering disciplines.
 This teaches them how digital games are constructed at the level of code, and how the style and construction of game art influences the final game experience.